MLIS Admissions FAQ

 Q: Are applicants allowed to defer enrollment to a different quarter or year?

 A: The MLIS admissions committee rarely grants deferrals.
 However, applicants who have accepted the offer of admission but have a specific reason why they need a deferral are encouraged to contact us and provide additional information.

 Q: What are the requirements for admitted students?

 A: In order to accept the offer of admission, applicants are required to pay a $250 non-refundable deposit, which will go toward their autumn quarter tuition.
-Additionally, applicants will need to fulfill other requirements as outlined by the UW Graduate School, such as submitting official transcripts and measles immunization documentation (residential students only).
+Additionally, applicants will need to fulfill other requirements as outlined by the UW Graduate School, such as submitting official transcripts and measles immunization documentation.

 Q: What are the basic requirements to be eligible to apply to the MLIS program?

-A: The only requirement to apply to the MLIS program is a bachelor's degree from an accredited college or university.
+A: The only requirement to apply to the MLIS program is a bachelor's degree from a regionally accredited college or university.
 We do not require that applicants have a bachelor's degree in a specific area or that they take specific prerequisite courses.
-Applicants to the Law MLIS program must have a JD (law degree) from an accredited law school in the United States.
+Applicants to the Law MLIS program must have a JD (law degree) from an American Bar Association approved law school.